mercenaruss/zigstar_gateways/README.md

 <b> Have in mind any improvement?
 Let me know [HERE](https://zig-star.com/about/#contact)<br />
-For all documentation,description and instructions visit: [ZIG-STAR.COM](https://zig-star.com)
+For all documentation,description and instructions visit: [ZIG-STAR.COM](https://zig-star.com) In case you want to help us improve documentation please check documentation subfolder.

 ## Contact